Flaminia Militare Trail

 The Way of Gods retraces the ancient roman road Flaminia Militare, built in 187 BC from Consul Caio Flaminio to connect Bologna to Arezzo.

-The Flaminia Militare Trail runs along the 55km (34 miles) and 2000m D + of the Tuscan stretch, from Passo della Futa to the Roman Theater of Fiesole, full immersed in Nature and History.
+The Flaminia Militare Trail runs along the 58 km (36 miles) and 2000 m D + of the Tuscan stretch, from Passo della Futa to Fiesole, full immersed in Nature and History.

 After Etruscans and Romans, now it's up to you to retrace these ancient paths!